ethanmanzella07/journal-entry-anomaly-detector/README.md

 ## Why I built this

 I wanted something that actually demonstrates the kind of testing done in real audit engagements: journal entry testing, duplicate payment testing, fraud risk analytics like Benford's Law, applied to a real dataset instead of a toy one.

+## What's next

+I'm working on a Streamlit version of this tool that lets anyone upload their own spreadsheet, map their own column names, and run the same four checks, rather than it being tied to this one dataset.

 ## Built with